 These decisions help businesses determine how a product will appear in the market, what benefits it will offer to customers, and how it will compete with rival products.
 Proper individual product decisions increase customer value and improve market performance.

-Stages of Individual Product Decisions
+Major Individual Product Decisions

 There are several major areas involved in individual product decisions.
 Each area plays an important role in building a successful product strategy.